aksommerville/fullmoon4/README.md

 - - [ ] 68k Mac
 - - [ ] Wii
 - - [ ] Modern consoles?
-- - [ ] SNES?
-I know it won't happen but you got to try
 - - [ ] node or deno?
 Shame to write all this Javascript and use it for just one platform...

 ### Disambiguation